 How is Data Collected?

-Data collected from each consumer is called as raw data.
-If such complex business problems as the above were to be solved, data from many such consumers needs to be collected and processed.
+Data collected from each consumer is called raw data.
+If such complex business problems as the above were to be solved, data from many such consumers must be collected and processed.
 That is why it is referred to as Big Data.

 Big data collection can be quantitative or qualitative and can be done in many ways –

 - Purchasing external datasets that contain potentially valuable information

 - Conducting case studies and interviews

 - Surveys, questionnaires, community forums, and feedback forms

 - Collecting data through CRM software and transferring it into a file with .csv or. xl format